keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 ### Insert UEFI OS install medium

 Which normally means plug in a UEFI-capable USB stick containing the installer files for your operating system, though you could use a DVD-ROM or any other means.
 The point is: get it connected so we can set UEFI up accordingly.
-Information on how to make, or where to buy, a USB install key for a given operating system are available from the publishers.
+Information on how to make or where to buy a USB install key for a given operating system are available from the publishers.

 ### Configure UEFI boot devices

-You'll want to set the order of boot devices in UEFI, and potentially make any settings relevant to a solid state drive if you have one.
+Having installed the drives, you'll want to set the order of boot devices in UEFI, and potentially make any settings relevant to a solid state drive if you have one.
 When you reboot this time, you should be ready to install an operating system.
 Or two, if you like.

 ## Install your operating system(s)

 We are essentially building a Linux rig.
 However, for the AMD RX470 and RX480 at least, you'll need Windows for the Polaris Bios Editor and also for ATiFlash 2.74, so you're faced with the choices of making Windows available on the rig itself or moving the GPUs to a Windows rig in order to flash them.
+Suggested way of achieving this

 ### Dual boot: Windows 10 & Ubuntu 16.04.1

-For my purposes I'm going to set the rig up to dual-boot between Windows 10 (which will mainly be used for flashing) and Ubuntu 16.04.1 for general use.
+For my purposes I'm going to set this rig up to dual-boot between Windows 10 Pro (which will mainly be used for flashing) and Ubuntu 16.04.1 for general mining use.
+I don't plan on doing this across the board, but a dual-boot rig could be quite useful.

-#### Windows 10 Pro
+#### Upgrading to Windows 10 Pro from Windows 7 Pro

+Microsoft still provides a free upgrade to Windows 10 for users of assistive technology (I in fact am, although they don't check), so it is possible to equip a machine with Windows 10 Pro for the cost of a Windows 7 Pro licence and a bit of time and patience.
+To get this to work involved:

+- buying a Win 7 Pro licence key
+- finding an OEM install ISO and making a USB installer with Rufus
+- installing and activating Win 7 Pro
+- installing Internet Explorer 11
+- downloading and running the Windows 10 upgrade tool from Microsoft

-#### Windows 7 Pro + upgrade to Win10
+#### Win 10 Pro

 #### Ubuntu 16.04.1 LTS